-Student Complaint

-An expressed concern that meets the following criteria:

-- Is from a student as defined below. - Is in writing either in electronic form or hard copy and is sent to an employee of the university.
-(Complaints not received in writing may be logged at the discretion of the employee.) - Relates to a perception of injustice, threat, or failure to act in accordance with a real or implied commitment on the part of the institution or its agents. - Is NOT a part of a defined appeals process in matters related to grades, academic policy, or student discipline. - Is related to an area or issue under SWU's control.
+Student Complaint An expressed concern that meets the following criteria: Is from a student as defined below.
+Is in writing either in electronic form or hard copy and is sent to an employee of the university.
+(Complaints not received in writing may be logged at the discretion of the employee.)
+Relates to a perception of injustice, threat, or failure to act in accordance with a real or implied commitment on the part of the institution or its agents.
+Is NOT a part of a defined appeals process in matters related to grades, academic policy, or student discipline.
+Is related to an area or issue under SWU's control.
+Student An individual who is or has been enrolled in a SWU course or is applying for admission to the institution.